Jenniferazeng/hyphenateinc.github.io/pages/web/web_relationship.md

 In the integrated blacklist operations, there are the following blacklist function operations:

--   Add friends to blacklist
+-   Add contact to blacklist

 -   Get blacklist list

--   Remove friends from the blacklist
+-   Remove contact from the blacklist

-### Add friends to blacklist
+### Add contact to blacklist

 After adding a friend to the blacklist, you can still be found on its friend list, but it cannot send you messages.